UFC Fight Night odds, lines, predictions, time: Sterling vs. Zalal picks from elite MMA expert

 Fifth-ranked Aljamain Sterling will look to snap Youssef Zalal's eight-match winning streak when they meet in a featherweight bout in the main event of UFC Fight Night: Sterling vs. Zalal on Saturday at Meta Apex in Las Vegas.
 The six-bout main card is slated to start at approximately 8 p.m.
 ET on Paramount+.
 Sterling is coming off a unanimous decision win over Brian Ortega at UFC Fight Night: Walker vs. Zhang on Aug.
 23, 2025.
 Zalal, meanwhile, won by submission over Josh Emmett in his last match at UFC 320 on Oct.
 4, 2025.

-Zalal is a -162 favorite (risk $162 to win $100) in the UFC Fight Night: Sterling vs. Zalal odds at DraftKings Sportsbook.
-Sterling comes back at +136.
-The co-main event features a lightweight bout between Rafa Garcia (+130) and Alexander Hernandez (-155).
+Zalal is a -135 favorite (risk $135 to win $100) in the UFC Fight Night: Sterling vs. Zalal odds at DraftKings Sportsbook.
+Sterling comes back at +114.
 Before locking in any UFC Fight Night picks, make sure you see the MMA predictions and betting advice from SportsLine expert Kyle Marley.

 Paramount+ is the only place to stream EVERY UFC numbered event and UFC Fight Night live, at no additional cost.
 A subscription also gives you access to other sports content, including the UEFA Champions League, college basketball, the NFL and Big Ten on CBS and countless movies and shows.
 Plans start at just $8.99 per month, so sign up right here.